 WHAT I LEARNED: 1.
 This pamphlet is another example of outside literature being “grandfathered” in.
 A big “Thanks!” goes out to a non-member, Harold Black, & the initial Kentucky & Arizona groups for their contribution to this one.
-Per “Many Voices, One Journey” (item # B-31) (see page 104), it’s been around in various versions since 1952, but 1961 is the first publication date found on the back of the pamphlet because that’s when it was introduced as a “merged” pamphlet with new material from the Literature Committee – which probably explains why it’s 31 pages long!
+Per “Many Voices, One Journey” (item # B-31) (pages 58 & 104), an early booklet version was distributed since 1953, but in 1961 it was re-introduced as a “merged” pamphlet with new material from the Literature Committee – which probably explains why it’s 31 pages long!

 2. There are several sections: Personal Stories, Slogans, Do’s & Don’ts, FAQ’s, World Service Office, Alateen, & the 12 Steps, but my favorite ones are: the Checklist to Evaluate Maturity, Thoughts to Live By, & Three Obstacles to Success in Al-Anon.
 I remember hearing about the 3 obstacles, but could only remember 1 of them until I read this pamphlet.